A. "Berti" Coffman

 the Stonewall Rebellion, Bert is shown with his

-little Pekingese dog Wimpleton at his Bronx apartment.
+little Pekingese dog Wimpleton aka Wimpy at their Bronx apartment.

 graduated from Long Island

-After the brutal Gay bias murder of Jimmy Zappalorti, a disabled Viet Nam era Navy veteran and psychiatric survivor who was Gay, in Staten Island in 1990, Bert founded the Zappalorti Society, named after Jimmy.
-Bert was its first head.
-The organization provides peer group, psychological and social support for Gay, Lesbian, Bisexual and Transgender ("GLBT") members of the mental health community.
+After the brutal Gay bias murder of Jimmy Zappalorti, a disabled Viet Nam era Navy veteran and psychiatric survivor who was Gay, in Staten Island in 1990, Bert founded the Zappalorti Society ("Z-Society"), named after Jimmy Z. Bert was its first and only leader.
+The organization provides peer group, psychological and social support for Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.") members of the mental health community.
 Many call themselves "Gay consumers".
-As the perennial big wig of the Z-Society, Bert chairs their weekly Saturday sessions from 1 p.m. to 3 p.m. formerly at the ambivalent New York City GLBT Community Centre and now at the welcoming St. John's Evangelical Lutheran Church on Christopher Street in Manhattan, New York.
+As the perennial 'big wig' of the Z-Society, Bert chairs their weekly Saturday sessions from 1 p.m. to 3 p.m. formerly at the ambivalent New York City GLBT Community Centre and now at the welcoming St. John's Evangelical Lutheran Church on Christopher Street in Manhattan, New York.

-After winning an election in December of 2000, Bert became a Vice-President of the STONEWALL Veterans' Association ("S.V.A.").
-Bert has been back to Brooklyn many times with the S.V.A. in June leading the Brooklyn Gay Pride Parade with the famous blue 1969 convertible known as the "Stonewall Car"!
+After winning an election in December of 2000, Bert became a Vice-President of the STONEWALL Rebellion Veterans Association ("S.V.A.").
+Bert has been back to Brooklyn many times with the S.V.A. in June leading the annual Brooklyn Gay Pride Parade with the famous blue 1969 convertible known as the "Stonewall Car"!
 On December 12, 2002, Bert went to Brooklyn, ironiacally, back to his alma mater Long Island University, to witness S.V.A.
-President Williamson receive a Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.")
+President Willson L. Henderson receive a Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.")
 Pride on stage Award from New York City Councilman Jed E. "Jed" Davis.
-There was also a City Council Citation to the S.V.A. that was presented to Williamson, Reverend Magora and Bert on stage at his alma mater Long Island University.
+There was also a City Council Citation to the S.V.A. that was presented to Willson, Dave West, Reverend Magora, Bill Saltzman and Bert on stage by Councilman Davis to a standing ovation!.

 was re-elected S.V.A.